-The fees for audit purposes for the financial year ended 31 December 2020, including audit of the subsidiary's financial statements, were £35,000 (2019 - £31,000).
+The fees for audit purposes for the financial year ended 31 December 2021, including audit of the subsidiary's financial statements, were £34,000 (2020 - £35,000).

-The Audit Committee had approved and implemented a ploicy on the engagement of the Auditor to supply non-audit services, taking into account the recommendations of the APB at the time, and it did not believe there was any impediment to the Auditor's objectivity and independence.
+The Audit Committee had approved and implemented a policy on the engagement of the Auditor to supply non-audit services, taking into account the recommendations of the APB at the time, and it did not believe there was any impediment to the Auditor's objectivity and independence.
 All non-audit work that was carried out by the Auditor was approved by the audit committee in advance.

-The cost of services provided by the Auditor for the financial year ended 31 December 2020 was £5,250 (2019 - £5,534).
+The cost of services provided by the Auditor for the financial year ended 31 December 2021 was £5,000 (2020 - £5,250).
 These non-audit services are assurance related and the Committee believed Hazlewoods LLP was best placed to provide them on a cost effective basis.

-Following publication by the Financial Reporting Council in December 2019 of revised ethical standards applicable from 1 January 2020, the Committee has reviewed its independence policies and for the financial year ending 31 December 2020 it will not continue to engage the Auditor for non-audit services.
-During the year Smith & Williamson LLP was engaged to provide taxation compliance service for the year ending 31 December 2020.
+Following publication by the Financial Reporting Council in December 2019 of revised ethical standards applicable from 1 January 2020, Smith & Williamson LLP was engaged to provide taxation compliance service for the year ending 31 December 2020 onwards.